 Kanban works on continuous flow and visualises the work process on a Kanban board.
 Work items move through columns that represent different stages of the process.

-1) Visual management: Using visual cues to represent the workflow and work items.
+a) Visual Management: Using visual cues to represent the work items and workflow.

-2) Work in progress (WIP) limits: Restricting the number of items in a particular stage to minimise multitasking and focus on completion.
+b) Work in Progress (WIP) Limits: Restricting the number of items in a particular stage to minimise multitasking and focus on completion.

-3) Continuous improvement: Regularly reviewing and adjusting the process to increase efficiency.
+c) Continuous Improvement: Reviewing regularly and adjusting the process to increase efficiency.

-Kanban is known for its flexibility and adaptability, allowing changes to be made at any point in the process.
+Kanban is popular for its flexibility and adaptability, allowing changes to be made at any point in the process.

 Lean